 I recommend making an extra bag of ice cream to demonstrate reversing the change.
 This can be done by placing the ice cream bag in a sunny window or leaving it out on a counter to melt.

 Adding salt to ice lowers its melting point.
 The ice absorbs heat from its surroundings (the bag of ice cream mixture) which allows the ice cream mixture to freeze.
 Since the mixture isn’t water it needs to be a little below 32 degrees to freeze.
 Adding salt allows the temperature around the mixture to get colder.

-Find more states & properties of matter science resources: Properties of Matter unit for 2nd grade .
+Find more properties of matter science activities in this unit: Properties of Matter unit for 2nd grade .

 Get Free Science Activities

 Try these engaging science lessons at home or in the classroom!
 This FREE science mini-unit includes both printable + digital activities on Google Slides that make it easy to learn science no matter where you are!

 I hope you will try this changing matter experiment and give your students hands-on experience in demonstrating a reversible change.
 Be sure to pin this post for later so you have it when you plan!

 Visit these posts for more hands-on, high engagement science activities: